With the Standard plan, you may purchase this as an add-on on top of your existing features. This comes at an extra cost.

-You can connect your single sign-on (SSO) provider to your Workable account.
+With this option, you can connect your Single sign-on (SSO) provider to your Workable account.
 If you set up this connection, users will need to use your SSO provider to sign in to Workable.

 Workable integrates with SSO services that support SAML (Security Assertion Markup Language).
 Some of the SSO services we integrate with include:

 - Microsoft Azure Active Directory (MS Enterprise Agreement required)

 - Google Apps

 👉 The Referrals portal and Careers page editor can be set up with Single Sign-on (SSO) as well.
 These are separate applications from the ATS, therefore they must be configured separately.

 Contact your Account Manager, success specialist, or customer support to initiate the setup process for SSO on your Workable account.

 We’ll provide your IT team with account-specific information.
 Your IT team will then need to perform set-up actions in your SSO provider.